The Washington Post quotes Managing Partner Alan Lescht in recent article, “How congress plays by different rules on sexual harassment and misconduct.

 - Repeatedly asking a coworker out on a date

-- Making inappropriate comments about a colleague’s appearance
+- Making comments about a colleague’s appearance

 - Inappropriately touching a coworker (rubbing, hugging, patting, purposely rubbing up against, etc.)